Hostile Intruder/Active Shooter

 Try to provide information in a calm, clear manner so that the communications officer can relay your information quickly to responding law-enforcement and emergency personnel.
 Stay on the line until the communications officer instructs you to hang up.

-- Report Specific Information.
-Try to note as much as possible about the assailant, including:
+Try to note as much as possible about the threat, including:

-- Specific location and direction of the assailant.
+- Specific location and direction of the threat.

 - Number of assailants.